About- Green-Rock Audubon Society

 Art grew up in Rock County and has served in both the Marine Corps and the Navy.
 He graduated from the U.S. Merchant Marine Academy in 1983 with a Bachelor of Science in Marine Transportation.
 After a twenty-seven year career as a deck officer in the Merchant Marine, Art retired in rural Rock County.
 He keeps busy as a volunteer at the VA hospital in Madison, Service Officer for American Legion Post 209 in Orfordville and maintaining wildlife habitat with his wife Grace on their property.

-Land Manager: Victor Illichmann
+Director: Victor Illichmann

 Victor has a Bachelor’s Degree in Elementary Education from U-W-Whitewater.

 Until 1963 he did farm work in Langlade County and was self-employed working in the woods, pulping, logging, and harvesting and shearing Christmas trees.
 From 1963 until 1999 Victor taught in three school systems, mostly in Evansville, until he retired in 1999.
 For many years before retirement he taught science to fifth graders.